aws-samples/amazon-eks-security-immersion-day/content/6-network-security/2-vpc-lattice-service-access/3-single-cluster-usecases/3-service-connect-with-iam/1-configure-iam-identity/index.en.md

 In this first step, which will be the recommended one, we are going to simulate how you can leverage AWS SDK to use the IAM Role to sign the requests directly.

-We are going to emulate this by using the `curl` programm which has an integration with AWS SDK to sign the requests.
+We are going to emulate this by using the `curl` program which has an integration with AWS SDK to sign the requests.

 ```bash